SWillis97/Diabetic_Foot_Analysis/README.md

 ### Scripts
-`Foot_Scanner.py`: The python script contained in the standalone program.
+- `Foot_Scanner.py`: The python script contained in the standalone program.
+- `Foot_Scanner_with_API.py`: This python script has an API which uploads to a google sheets document.
+A Google API client secret json will be needed for this.
+- `Polar_Coordinates.py`: This python script contains the functions which complete the polar analysis mentioned in the report.
 ### Libraries
 Please install the following libraries if they have not been installed previously.
 These libraries are used in all example scripts.